LaptopHeaven/bootstrap-claude-code/README.md

-# Bootstrap Claude Code Python
+# Bootstrap Claude Code

-A modular bootstrap script system for creating Python projects with integrated Claude TDD + Scrumban workflow.
+A modular, cross-platform bootstrap system for creating development projects with integrated Claude TDD + Scrumban workflows.
+Currently supports Python with a flexible architecture designed for easy extension to other languages and project types.

 ## Quick Start

+### Python Projects

+Bootstrap Claude Code currently provides full support for Python projects.
+The modular architecture is designed to easily support additional languages in the future.

-### Create a New Project (Full Bootstrap)
+#### Create a New Python Project

 #### Windows (PowerShell)
 ```powershell